 Dr. Robert Duncan-Enzmann

-Dust particles, ice crystals, and droplets effect capsules designed for unmanned descent, landing, deployment, and subsequent use.
-Effects recommended for study are as follows:
+Dust particles, ice crystals, and droplets affect capsules designed for unmanned descent, landing, deployment, and subsequent use.
+The effects recommended for study are as follows:

-* Visibility at ultra-violet, optical, and infra-red frequencies as functions of attenuation, scattering, albedo.
+* Visibility at ultra-violet, optical, and infrared frequencies as functions of attenuation, scattering, and albedo.

 * Communications at radio and radar frequencies as functions of attenuation, refraction, and static noises due to the exchange of energy between particles and antenna.